 As we mentioned above the first generations of flat TVs were using CCFL technology to illuminate the screen and these TVs has a fairly similar illumination across the whole screen.
 These types of flat TVs were a bit more thick due to the lighting used in comparison to the flat TVs of today.
 This technology has been abandoned for many years now as it has been substituted with you guessed what…LED.

 LED offers better picture and drains less power so going the LED way was obvious from the start.
 The first of the two technologies that is being used concerning LED illumination is called Edge LED Lighting.
-This type of technology is usually found in cheaper models of LED LCD TVs and what this basically is arrays of LEDs across the edges of the TV.
+This type of technology is usually found in cheaper models of LED LCD TVs and what this basically is are arrays of LEDs across the edges of the TV.
 There are different type of configurations and each manufacturer choose differently depending on their designs.
 As such we have arrays at the bottom of the screen, top and bottom, left and right and across all 4 edges.
-The obvious advantages of this technology has to do mainly with the lower cost and the ability to create very thin TVs.
+The obvious advantages of this technology has to do mainly with the lower cost and the ability to create very thin models that look great and are easy to wall mount.

 But there are some glaring disadvantages.
 Having the LEDs on the edge projecting light across to the other side can make the screen show strips of lighter pixels compared to the rest of the screen.
 This is particular visible when you have a dark screen with a light colored object taking up a small portion of the screen.
 Also this can create halos around very bright objects as the pixels near the visible object cannot obstruct the light completely.